Blog Post

 Whilst we are on the topic of social media, let’s look at how important social is when it comes to doing SEO yourself.

-Google has never come out and said that social media has any effect on PageRank whatsoever.
+Google has never said that social media has any effect on PageRank whatsoever.
 Popularity on social media isn’t an official signal to search engines.

-But there is proof to say that activity and engagement on social help rank.
+But there is evidence that activity and engagement on social media help with ranking.

-Facebook reviews appear on the Google Local panel when a we search for a local business.
+Facebook reviews appear on the Google Local panel when we search for a local business.
 Tweets become features on search engine result pages.
-Articles that get social media engagement and shares tend to get higher rank.
+Articles that get social media engagement and shares tend to rank higher.

 To me, it is obvious.
 Social media affects PageRank.

-Social media activity show search engines that the brand is popular, valuable, and interesting – all the things that Google requires to rank content well.
+Social media activity shows search engines that the brand is popular, valuable, and interesting – all the things that Google requires to rank content well.

-Social media must help Google to recognise influential figures within industries via shared content and hashtags.
+Social media must help Google recognise influential figures across industries through shared content and hashtags.

-Even though I believe that social media has an impact, do understand that any links from a social profile are ‘no-follow’ links.
+Even though I believe social media has an impact, please understand that any links from a social profile are ‘no-follow’.

-The no-follow tags tell search engines to ignore the link and the destination does not get search engine ‘juice’ or credit.
+No-follow tags tell search engines to ignore the link, so the destination does not receive search engine ‘juice’ or credit.

-So, social media will not be a part of your link-building strategy and I don’t think will ever be.
+So, social media will not be part of your link-building strategy, and I don’t think it ever will be.

 This brings me nicely to backlinks.

-Backlinks are links between websites, and they are the icing on the cake when it comes to SEO.
+Backlinks are links from one website to another, and they are the icing on the cake when it comes to SEO.

 They are tough to achieve because people don’t link to poor websites.
 A link is like a recommendation from another website.

 A website can build domain authority through backlinks, measured by a number between 1 and 100.
-High numbers are given to websites with good domain authority, although I don’t know any website over 65.
+High numbers are assigned to websites with strong domain authority, although I don’t know of any website over 65.

 The authority of the domain increases with quality backlinks.
 In turn, that means better PageRank.